Arquebus: Comparison to bows

-However, the arquebus was more sensitive to rain and humid weather.
+However, the arquebus was more sensitive to rain, wind, and humid weather.
 At the Battle of Villalar, rebel troops experienced a significant defeat partially due to having a high proportion of arquebusiers in a rainstorm which rendered the weapons useless.
 Gunpowder also ages much faster than a bolt or an arrow, particularly if improperly stored.
 Also, the resources needed to make gunpowder were less universally available than the resources needed to make bolts and arrows.
 Finding and reusing arrows or bolts was a lot easier than doing the same with arquebus bullets.
-This was a useful way to reduce the cost of practice, or resupply oneself if control of the battlefield after a battle was retained.
-A bullet must fit a barrel much more precisely than an arrow or bolt must fit a bow, so the arquebus required more standardization and made it harder to resupply by looting bodies of fallen soldiers.
-Gunpowder production was also far more dangerous than arrow production.
+This was a useful way to reduce the cost of practice or resupply oneself if control of the battlefield after a battle was retained.
+A bullet must fit a barrel much more precisely than an arrow or bolt must fit a bow or crossbow, so the arquebus required more standardization and this made it harder to resupply by looting bodies of fallen soldiers.
+Gunpowder production was also far more dangerous than arrow or bolt production.

 An arquebus was also significantly more dangerous to its user.
 The arquebusier carries a lot of gunpowder on his person and has a lit match in one hand.
 The same goes for the soldiers next to him.
 Amid the confusion, stress and fumbling of a battle, arquebusiers are potentially a danger to themselves.
 Early arquebuses tended to have a drastic recoil.
 They took a long time to load making them vulnerable while reloading unless using the 'continuous fire' tactic, where one line would shoot and, while the next line shot, would reload.
 They also tended to overheat.
 During repeated firing, guns could become clogged and explode, which could be dangerous to the gunner and those around him.